staropera/aa-freight/README.md

 Can setup contract handler | Add or updates the character for syncing contracts.
 This should be limited to users with admins / leadership privileges. |  `setup_contract_handler`
 Can use the calculator | Enables using the calculator page and the "My Contracts" page.
 This permission is usually enabled for every user with the member state. |  `use_calculator`
-Can view the contracts list | Enables viewing the page with all outstanding courier contracts  |  `view_contracts`
+Can view the contracts list | Enables viewing the page with all outstanding courier contracts  |  `view_contracts` Can see statistics | User with this permission can view the statistics page  |  `view_statistics`

 ## Pricing